 - Platelet Count.
 Some animals will have a hidden problem of very low platelets.
 These are very important components that help stop bleeding.

 - Full biochemistry panel.
 Records a variety of kidney and liver factors, markers for pancreatic disease and different protein levels.
 Single factor changes can indicate an area to monitor, and charting over time can give us trends on your pet’s organ health.

 - Electrolyte level.
 The body functions best in a narrow range of electrolytes.
 Sodium, Potassium, Chloride, Phosphate and Calcium are all measured and any changes will indicate a problem in the bodies equilibrium.

 - Thyroid Level.
 The thyroid is the accelerator pedal of the body.
 A low thyroid level may cause sluggishness, hair loss and skin problems.
 High thyroid levels are common in cats as they age and cause anxiety, rapid heart rate, increased appetite and high blood pressure.

 3: Full in-house CBC, Biochemistry and Electrolytes

-At Pittwater Animal Hospital we can do a full biochemistry panel and electrolyte measurement with PCV and get the results within 30 minutes.
+At Pittwater Animal Hospital we can do a full CBC, biochemistry panel and electrolyte measurement and get the results within 30 minutes.

 We use this test in unwell animals where we need answers as soon as possible.

 This test is also used on older animals before surgery when an expanded biochemistry panel is going to give us valuable information before and anaesthetic.